Known risk factors

 Of all the types of kidney cancer that adults can develop, renal cell carcinoma (RCC) occurs most often.
-It accounts for about 90 percent of diagnosed kidney cancers.
+It accounts for about

 While the exact cause of RCC is unknown, there are known risk factors that may increase your chance of developing kidney cancer.
 Keep reading to find out about the seven major risk factors.

 Genetics can play a role in developing RCC.
 A few rare inherited conditions, such as Von Hippel-Lindau disease and hereditary (or familial) papillary RCC, put you at higher risk for developing RCC.

 Von Hippel-Lindau disease causes tumors in more than one part of your body.
 Hereditary papillary RCC is linked to changes in certain genes.